domeengine/dome/docs/modules/json.md

 By default _DOME_ aborts when there is a _JSON parsing error_ (triggers a `Fiber.abort()` on parse error).
 Turn off this option if you want to capture the _JsonError_ object.

+#### `static checkCircular: Num`

+By default _DOME_ checks, when encoding, if your JSON contains circles, and aborts if it does.
+Turn off this option to not perform this check.
+This can speed up serializing, but will trigger an infinite recursion if the JSON indeed contains circles.

 ### Example

 Use [Bitwise OR](https://wren.io/method-calls.html#operators) operator to select multiple options.